Dice

 Folks round here grow a lotta beans.

-other spellings: people, kin, family, and neighbors
+variations: people, kin, family, neighbors

 ★ In Appalachia and the South, "folks" often means "family" or "kin."
 Outsiders may hear it as just "people," but locals use it with more closeness. ★

-Origin
+Origin and Etymology

 From Old English *folc* (people, tribe).
 Though used everywhere in English, Appalachia and the South kept "folks" as an everyday, familiar word for kin and community.

-Notes
+Usage Notes

 Nationally understood, but much more frequent in Appalachian and Southern talk.
 Carries a sense of warmth and belonging when used for family or neighbors.